boergegrunicke/ioBroker.govee-local/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- fix responsive design in the settings
+- revert forbidden characters checking
+- update dependencies

 ### 0.4.2 (2025-11-08)

 - update dependencies